Guides

 0

-For teenagers facing these gateway examinations, this means it’s time to start revising – but how can parents help their children to get, or stay, motivated for revision without being perceived as the enemy?
+As the spectre of exam season is looms once again, it’s time to start revising – but how can parents help their children to get, or stay, motivated for revision without being perceived as the enemy?
 Conflict between parents and teenagers regarding schoolwork is common, says Nesma Luqman, Clinical Psychologist, Priory Wellbeing Centre, Abu Dhabi:

 “The root causes are often different expectations and priorities.
 Parents may prioritise academic success, while teenagers may prioritise social activities.
 This conflict can lead to teenagers becoming defiant or disengaged, worsening tension within the family.”